jatin99/Linux-Zero-to-Hero/day1/readme.md

 # Day 1: Essential Linux Commands

 Welcome to Day 1 of the Linux Zero to Hero course with Jatin!
-Today, we'll embark on an exploration of fundamental Linux commands critical for every beginner's toolkit.
+Today, understand basic fundamental Linux commands.
 Let's dive right in:

 ## Commands Covered: